-And now for the exciting conclusion of Aaron Franklin’s Brisket, a tutorial by The Urban Cowgirl…
+And now for the exciting conclusion of Aaron Franklin’s Brisket Tutorial, a home cook’s guide to insanely good brisket…

 So, in Part 2 we left off with a super sleek, timed, and manicured Angus Prime brisket and a bowl of Aaron Franklin’s rub –which is essentially a classic Texas dalmatian rub.